-A student may compile a programme themselves from study units, with which an examination is associated.
+A student may compile a programme themselves from study units from different programmes of the Erasmus University, with which an examination is associated.
 The Examination Board which is best qualified for this must approve this programme and also states the study programme to which this self-compiled programme belongs.